 The University Health Centre

 Our Health Centre, based on Frenchay Campus, treats students with minor injuries and illnesses.
 All non-UK students can register with a doctor free of charge.
-Before arriving in the UK, EU/EEA students should contact the health authorities in their own country to complete Form E128 or bring their European Health Insurance card (EHIC) card with them.
+When arriving in the UK, EU/EEA students should bring their European Health Insurance card (EHIC) card with them.

 The National Health Service (NHS)

 The NHS provides free hospital treatment, free access to doctors, fixed charges for medicine and fixed charges for dentistry and opticians.
-Most EU and UK students can register for a HC1 Certificate which allows them to reclaim the costs for paid-for services.
-Visa nationals studying in the UK on a course of less than six months will need to arrange their own health insurance.
-Visa nationals studying in the UK for more than six months will be asked to pay an Immigration Health surcharge of £150 per year.
+Most students can register for a HC1 Certificate which allows them to reclaim the costs for paid-for services.
+Visa and non-visa nationals studying in the UK on a course of less than six months will need to arrange their own health insurance.
+Visa and non-visa nationals studying in the UK for more than six months will be asked to pay an Immigration Health surcharge of £470 per year.

 EU nationals who:

 - have a student visa issued after 31 December 2020